 Palladino went on to teach and perform calligraphy at the Portland Art Museum, Portland State University, Marylhurst University, and Mt.
 Hood Community College, fulfilling Reynolds’ directive to teach the teachers.
 He also participated as one of several of Reynolds’ students in the move to bring italic into the Portland Public School System.
 Returning to the priesthood in 1995, Father Palladino served his parish but always undertook the signage and textual art jobs.
 Now retired, he continues in his love and practice of both music and letter forms.

-Although calligraphy is no longer taught at Reed College as a for-credit course to students, that heritage continues to swirl around—in exhibits, reunion themes, Paideia classes, gallery outreach courses, and in the steady archival use of the Reynolds’ papers.
+Although calligraphy is no longer taught at Reed College as a for-credit course to students, that heritage continues to swirl around—in exhibitions, Reunions themes, Paideia classes, a weekly Calligraphy Scriptorium, and in the steady archival use of the Reynolds’ papers.
 The sensibility and sensitivity about letter forms demonstrated by both Reynolds and Palladino have morphed out into the world, for instance in typeface design by Sumner Stone ’67 at Adobe, Chuck Bigelow ’67 and Kris Holmes ’72, and Paul Shaw ’76; in the computer language interface initiated by Steve Jobs and Adobe; in graphic design by Michael McPherson ’68, Elizabeth Anderson MAT ’72, and Lee Littlewood ’68; in the art of Margot Thompson ’70, Anita Bigelow ’67, Bob Ross ’61, and Diana Stetson ’79; and in the teaching and practice of calligraphy by Clyde Van Cleeve ’55, Dorothy Dehn ’61, Marilyn Holsinger MAT ’65, Georgianna Greenwood ’60, and Steven Herold ’63.
 It is no wonder that Reed College and its calligraphy heritage will remain the focus of much interest in the world of letter forms.